farnaz-irani/tic-tac-toe/Tic-Tac-Toe-assignment.md

 Hints:
 - Your first version of the game does not have to take into account everything that could go wrong.
 But should work in a 'happy flow' state where user takes only expected actions.
-- Only if you are done with your MVP, should you go back to consider error handling, for example handling if the users types something outside a specific range or in the wrong format.
+- Only if you are done with your MVP, you should go back to consider error handling, for example handling if the user types something outside a specific range or in the wrong format.
 - The game does not have to look nice!
 Keep it simple.
 There is no need for a fancy visual interface :)

 ## Task Breakdown